edgan/att-fiber-gateway-info/docs/METRICS.md

 att-fiber-gateway-info -allmetrics -datadog -continuous
 ```

-## Systemd
-[Here](systemd/att-fiber-gateway-info.service) is a tested systemd service file
-for running this as a daemon on a Linux system as root.

-You should make sure there is a configuration file,
-`/root/.att-fiber-gateway-info.yml`.
-Also that it is properly configured before
-starting the service.

 ## Flags
 There is the `-metrics` flag that returns the metrics for the action specified.
 It looks for tables with certain summaries.
 The exception is the action